MintyTrebor/NodeDSF/Node-Red/Flows/readme.md

-Here you will find Node-Red flows for use with NodeDSF
+Here you will find Node-Red flows for use with NodeDSF.
+Please review the wiki for [node-red installtion](https://github.com/MintyTrebor/NodeDSF/wiki/Installing-Node-Red), and [guidence about the examples](https://github.com/MintyTrebor/NodeDSF/wiki/Example-Flows).